 Steve Rubel is chief media ecologist for Edelman, a leading global communications marketing firm with more than 5,500 employees in 65 cities worldwide.
 He is considered one of the leading experts on the evolving media landscape and the blurring lines between traditional and emerging channels.

-Janeita Bellamy ’08 is an award-winning Production Manager with over ten years of professional experience successfully managing high-profile linear and digital campaigns.
+Janeita Bellamy ’08 is an award-winning production manager with over 10 years of professional experience successfully managing high-profile linear and digital campaigns.
 While at BET, she led promotional efforts for "Reclaim Your Vote" featuring Tip “T.I.”
 Harris, BET Awards ‘20, Lena Waithe’s series Boomerang, and the launch of BET+.
-Janeita joined Netflix in October 2021 as a Production Executive with the Editorial & Publishing department.
+Janeita joined Netflix in October 2021 as a production executive with the editorial and publishing department.

 Daniel Linden '05 is director of publishing strategy (audience development) for ABC News.